idesignpbp/public-api-documentation/source/index.html.md

 ---
 title: Trinity API Documentation

-language_tabs: # must be one of https://git.io/vQNgJ
-  - shell

 toc_footers:
   - Made by <a href='https://trinity-apparel.com'>Trinity Apparel</a>

 includes:
-  - fabrics
   - errors
   - pagination
+  - fabrics

 search: true
 ---

 # Introduction

 Welcome to the Trinity Apparel API!
-You can use our API to get information on **fabrics** and check the status of your **orders**.
+You can use our API to get information on all of our endpoints, such as the **Fabrics API** and the **Orders API**.

 # Authentication